Guide · coding-prep

 What clarifying questions should you ask in a coding interview?

 Ask 3-5 sharp questions in the first three minutes, covering input shape, edge cases, scale, and the definition of "correct."
-Skipping clarification is the most common way strong candidates solve the wrong problem — and once you've coded the wrong thing for 20 minutes, even a perfect implementation reads as a miss.
-Clarifying is itself a graded signal, not a delay.
+Skipping clarification is the most common way strong candidates solve the wrong problem, and once you've coded the wrong thing for 20 minutes, even a perfect implementation reads as a miss.
+A clarifying question is a spec question that removes ambiguity from the prompt before you commit to a design; it is itself a graded signal, not a delay.

 The five questions every coding problem deserves